cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

 - install.packages(c("tidyverse", "data.table", "stringr"))
 ```

 ### Usage

 1. Clone the repository and navigate to its directory.
 2. For feature engineering, run the desired R script.
-For example, use `Rscript feature_engineering.R`.
-3. For running the gradient boosted decision tree models and calling APIs, run the corresponding Python script.
+3. For running the gradient-boosted decision tree models and calling APIs, run the corresponding Python script.

 Each script is thoroughly documented for your convenience.
 Although the data isn't provided, we guide you on how to acquire it from public sources.